rolandshoemaker/stapled/README.md

 Intended to be easily proxyabe and distributable (and make life at least somewhat easier for applications implementing OCSP stapling in a less than ideal way).

+Requires a version of `x/crypto/ocsp` patched with [this CL](https://go-review.googlesource.com/#/c/19488/) to allow marshalling `ocsp.Request`s to DER.